Skip to main content

 • Some academic sessions may take place off-site (e.g., field trips).
 Transportation to and from these off-site locations will be provided by VCSU.

 • Most meals will be eaten at the VCSU Student Center cafeteria.
-(Note that VCSU food services will be able to accommodate most dietary restrictions, which can be specified in the application if needed).
+(Note that VCSU food services will be able to accommodate most dietary restrictions, which can be specified in the confirmation form completed by students with an approved application if needed).

 • Some meals may be eaten at a local restaurant (e.g., during an off-campus field trip).